After Drug Rehab What are your options

 Continuing Care Programme / Residential Inpatient Treatment Programme

-(No. 2 ongoing from the previous article – “What to Expect when you get to Rehab“)
+(No. 2 ongoing from the previous article – click to see No. 1 -“What to Expect when you get to Rehab“)

 Your last day at a drug and alcohol rehab at residential treatment facility can be just as unnerving as the first one.
 After drug rehab having been successfully rehabilitated in a safe environment, you are now ready to enter back into the real world.
 At a residential treatment center your life outside will have been assessed and you will have been given the necessary suggestions on how to enter back in without alcohol or drug abuse, in such a way that you maintain your recovery.
 But the truth is, it is hard and therefore of utmost importance that you take responsibility by instilling long lasting support structures that will keep supporting clean living.